tanaos/artifex/README.md

 ---

-Artifex is a Python library to:
+Artifex is a Python library for:
-1. Use **small, pre-trained task-specific LLMs locally on CPU**
+1. Using **small, pre-trained task-specific LLMs locally on CPU**
-2. **Fine-tune them on CPU without any training data** — just based on your instructions for the task at hand.
+2. **Fine-tuning them on CPU without any training data** — just based on your instructions for the task at hand.

 At this time, we support 7 main tasks:
 - **🛡️ Guardrail**: Flags unsafe, harmful, or off-topic messages.